George Hirthler

 George Hirthler is an American writer.
-He is best known for writing the novel The Idealist, which earned him the Pierre de Coubertin medal from the International Olympic Committee.
+He is best known for writing the novel The Idealist, published by Ringworks Press.
+His novel earned him the Pierre de Coubertin Medal from the International Olympic Committee.

 Hirthler began researching the Olympic Games in 1989.
-His novel The Idealist, based on Pierre de Coubertin, was published by the Ringworks Press in 2016.
-On June 23, 2022, he was awarded the Pierre de Coubertin medal along with artist Rolf Lukaschewski.
+In 2016, he wrote the novel The Idealist, based on Pierre de Coubertin, published by Ringworks Press.
+On June 23, 2022, he was given the Pierre de Coubertin Medal along with Rolf Lukaschewski, a neo-expressionist painter.